emicklei/talks/README.md

 ======================
 by Ernest Micklei

-Thanks to Gary Burd and Francesc Campoy for [hosting](http://go-talks.appspot.com/) the slides.
+Thanks to Gary Burd and Dmitri Shuralyov for [hosting](http://go-talks.appspot.com/) the slides.

 ## Go modules